Mostly Dead

 He's reading a eulogy.

-Even some of the greats seemed to soften this point.
+Even some of the greats blurred this point.

 Charles Spurgeon once quoted a friend who said, at age eighty,